LiaOb21/colora/README.md

 - place raw hifi reads in /resources/raw_hifi
 - place oatk database of interest from github.oatkdb.repo in /resources/oatkDB
-- install oatk and make sure it's in your path
+- place raw hic reads in /resources/raw_hic

 How to run `colora`: